Exploring fundamental laws of classical mechanics via predicting the orbits of planets based on neural networks: Conclusion

 \section{Conclusion}

-In the above discussion, we make a new attempt to gain physical insights by using neural networks.
+In the above discussion, we make a new attempt to gain physical insights underlying big data by using neural networks.
+In this sense, the simpler neural network is, the closer it is likely to the human thought.
 We have accomplished the goal perfectly with GRU, one of the common neural networks.
 On the one hand, we find that the precision of predicting orbits in geocentric system strongly depend on whether the data of the Sun is included in training set or not.
 When considerating the information of the Sun, we make successful prediction of planetary orbits.
 We fail in prediction without the information of the Sun.
 Even for Mercury, we also arrive at the same result.
 We merely need to change the time interval to 0.001 years, because Mercury has a short period of motion.
 This striking contrast suggests that the Sun is of great significance in geocentric system and further hints the solar system is heliocentric.
 On the other hand, we make the mutual prediction of position and velocity in mechanical systems.
 We demonstrate that the reason for successful prediction is the dimension of system is equal to the number of first integrals.
 This provides an evidence for the existence of conserved quantities in mechanical system.
+We emphasize that our work does not imply the impossibility of learning a dynamic process where there exist no orbitals (e.g., the chaotic systems).
+For these systems, the research of learning dynamics from data has been explored, such as the work of Zhao \cite{zhao}.

 Liu \cite{liu2021} predicted the orbits of planets by long short-term memory network, and the results are qualitatively and quantitatively consistent with the present work.
 We also use fully connected neural networks to explore the existence of conserved quantities and come to the same conclusion.
 These suggest that our conclusions are of a certain universality.
 Recently, AI physicist \cite{Wu} has opened and represents a new research paradigm.
 Our work contributes a footnote for a special AI physicist.
 In the future, we hope to clarify the specific correspondence between the three conserved relations [Eqs.\eqref{eq2a}-\eqref{eq2c}] and the three first integrals hidden in Eq.\eqref{g} learned by neural networks for planetary motion in heliocentric system.
 It will be an exciting mission to use neural networks to discover physical laws directly, which will be a promising road to scientific research.